 Latitude and longitude of encoded position.
-Time of update is NIL.

 Enter "NIL" if the Beacon Message is invalid per C/S A.001, section entitled "Alert Message Validation (Filtering Anomalous Data)".

 55. Source of Encoded Position Data

 This indicates whether the encoded position data was provided to the beacon by an internal or external device.
 Enter "NIL" if the Beacon Message is invalid per C/S A.001, section entitled Alert Message Validation (Filtering Anomalous Data)".